Alec Medlock

 Alec Medlock (born March 13, 1990) is an American corporate attorney and former actor.
-He is best known for playing Craig Ramirez on the Nickelodeon series Drake & Josh from 2004 to 2007, reprising the character in the 2008 movie Merry Christmas, Drake and Josh and in a 2010 episode of the series iCarly.
+He is best known for playing Craig Ramirez on the Nickelodeon series Drake & Josh from 2004 to 2007, reprising the character in the 2008 movie Merry Christmas, Drake & Josh and in a 2010 episode of the series iCarly.

 He currently works as an associate for Cooley LLP.

 Career

 Medlock first appeared in the 2000 short film Les soldates.
 He provided the voice of Littlefoot in The Land Before Time X: The Great Longneck Migration.
 From 2004 to 2007, he had a recurring role as Craig on Drake & Josh.
 He reprised his role in the iCarly episode "iStart a Fan War".

 Personal life

 Alec Medlock is fluent in English, French and Mandarin Chinese.

 From 2010 to 2020, he tutored at The Princeton Review.
 From 2020 to 2023, he studied law at the UC Berkeley School of Law.

 Medlock is married and has one child.